HarukiKozukapenguin/HarukiKozukapenguin.github.io/_pages/about.md

   - /about.html
 ---

-I am senior undergraduate student at [Artificial Intelligence Lab ](http://www.ailab.t.u-tokyo.ac.jp/) at The Univerisity of Tokyo
+I am senior undergraduate student at [Artificial Intelligence Lab ](http://www.ailab.t.u-tokyo.ac.jp/) at The Univerisity of Tokyo.

 A data-driven personal website
 ======